-Porto is Portugal’s second-largest city and is situated in the north of Portugal on the Atlantic coast.
-Porto has held World Heritage status since 1996, thanks to its incredible architecture and historic sites that span centuries.
-This city has something for everyone, from delicious food, wine, and culture to stunning views along the Douro river.
+Porto is Portugal's second-largest city and is situated in the north of Portugal on the Atlantic coast.
+It has held World Heritage status since 1996, thanks to its incredible architecture and historic sites that span centuries.
+This city has something for everyone, from delicious food, wine, and culture to stunning views along the Douro River.

 Discovering Old Town

-A visit to Mercado Ferreira Borges is also a must for foodies; here, you will find fresh local produce and The Hard Club if you’re feeling up for an evening of live music.
+For foodies, a visit to Mercado Ferreira Borges is essential.
+Here, you will find fresh local produce and The Hard Club if you're feeling up for an evening of live music.

 No trip to Porto would be complete without participating in some of its traditional activities.
-One of the most enjoyable is to take a boat trip on the Douro river – here, you can enjoy a drink and some traditional Portuguese snacks as you marvel at the beauty of Porto from this unique perspective.
+One of the most enjoyable is taking a boat trip on the Douro River.
+Here, you can enjoy a drink and some traditional Portuguese snacks while marveling at the beauty of Porto from this unique perspective.

-In addition, if you are looking for authentic gifts to bring home, visit Feira de Santo Ildefonso in Jardim das Virtudes.
-This weekly market has been running since 1872 and is famous for its variety of artisanal products, such as pottery, jewellery and food items.
+If you are looking for authentic gifts to bring home, visit Feira de Santo Ildefonso in Jardim das Virtudes.
+This weekly market has been running since 1872 and is famous for its variety of artisanal products, such as: Pottery Jewellery Food items

 It isn't easy to visit Porto and not enjoy their greatest export, Port.
 While there are many famous port houses (Taylors, Grahams, and Cockburns) in Gaia situated on the riverside, visiting a Portuguese port house is essential.
 We recommend a visit to Real Companhia Velha.

-Real Companhia Velha has a fascinating history, it’s not the oldest port wine cellar in Porto, but it is the most authentic Portugese-owned cellar.
+Real Companhia Velha has a fascinating history.
+It's not the oldest port wine cellar in Porto, but it is the most authentic Portuguese-owned cellar.
 It has been producing quality port wines since 1756 and offers tastings and tours, where you will learn about the traditional production process.

 Exploring Beyond The City

-The Six Bridges tour is also well worth doing as it takes you through Ribeira – one of Porto’s oldest neighbourhoods – so you can see some of the most iconic sights that Porto has to offer, such as the Dom Luis I bridge and the stunning views from the top of Serra do Pilar.
+The Six Bridges tour is also well worth doing.
+It takes you through Ribeira, one of Porto's oldest neighborhoods, allowing you to see some of the most iconic sights that Porto has to offer, such as: The Dom Luis I bridge The stunning views from the top of Serra do Pilar

 Exploring Further Afield

-Once you’ve had your fill of old town sights and sounds, why not head out into the surrounding area?
-A great way to see some of Portugal’s stunning countryside is by car or bicycle, with routes and trails offering views over vineyards and wineries to mountain ranges and beaches.
+Once you've had your fill of old town sights and sounds, why not head out into the surrounding area?
+A great way to see some of Portugal's stunning countryside is by car or bicycle, with routes and trails offering views over: Vineyards and wineries Mountain ranges Beaches

-It’s possible to walk to the beach from Porto in around an hour, but if you take the train from the famous and beautiful Estação de S.Bento, you will reach the sea in 20 minutes.
+It's possible to walk to the beach from Porto in around an hour, but if you take the train from the famous and beautiful Estação de S.Bento, you will reach the sea in just 20 minutes.
 Praia da Foz do Arelho is where the Douro meets the sea and is a fantastic place to stop for lunch or a refreshing swim.
-We recommend the Cabana do Pescador in Foz or Meia-Nau Matosinhos in Matosinhos, a delightful family-run fish restaurant.

 There are plenty of ways to explore; rent your car or take a tour.
 Whatever you choose, visit the Quintas (wineries) and enjoy a glass of port while taking in your surroundings (but not if you’re driving).